MonashDataFluency/r-intro-2/docs/introduction.md

 ### Source code {-}

-The book was created in R using the `rmarkdown` and `bookdown` packages!
+This book was created in R using the `rmarkdown` and `bookdown` packages!

 * [GitHub page](https://github.com/MonashDataFluency/r-intro-2)